Zulfiqar Babar: International career

 Babar made his T20I debut on 27 July 2013, against West Indies, being one of the oldest Pakistani players to do so, aged 34 years 229 days.

 Although Babar is Pakistan's second oldest T20 debutant after Inzamam-ul-Haq, who was 36 years 178 days, he is unfazed.
-He says,"I always leave such matters in the hands of Allah.
+He says, "I always leave such matters in the hands of Allah.
 Perhaps, it was my destiny to be playing for Pakistan at a time when people would be seriously considering other options in life."

 He picked up 3 for 23 and was the highest wicket-taker for his team in the game.
-He also scored an invaluable 13* off 17 balls, and hit a six of the last ball of the innings to guide his team to a 2-wicket victory.
+He also scored an invaluable 13* off 17 balls, and hit a six off the last ball of the innings to guide his team to a 2-wicket victory.
 He also scored 11* off 6 balls in the next game and picked up 2 more wickets for 37.
 He was the highest wicket-taker in the series and was named Man of the Series in his debut series.

-Babar was named in the Test squad to play against South Africa in UAE in October 2013.
+Babar was named to the Test squad to play against South Africa in UAE in October 2013.
 He was chosen ahead of the regular spin bowler cricketer at Abu Dhabi Test.

-He took 3 wickets of JP Duminy, Faf du Plessis and Robin Peterson in first innings and took wicket of Hashim Amla and Dale Steyn in second Innings showing his spinning abilities helped Pakistan to win the match by seven wickets.
+He took 3 wickets of JP Duminy, Faf du Plessis and Robin Peterson in the first innings and took wickets of Hashim Amla and Dale Steyn in the second Innings showing his spinning abilities helped Pakistan to win the match by seven wickets.

 He was selected in Pakistan's World Cup squad for World T20 2014.
 Against the match vs Australia, he took the wickets of David Warner and Shane Watson in the 1st over thus "Piling the dead bodies of Australia".
-Pakistan managed to won that match by 16 runs.
+Pakistan managed to win that match by 16 runs.

 He made his One Day International debut for Pakistan against Australia in the United Arab Emirates on 7 October 2014.